-So you’re considering adding a security team to your business but you’re not sure if you should hire in-house guards or contact one of the available security guard companies.
+So you’re considering the addition of a security team for your business but you’re not sure if you should hire in-house guards or contact a local security guard company.

 Both have costs associated with them.
 But working with a security vendor could prove to be more cost effective than hiring a full-time staff.
 Here’s why.

 There are always costs associated with hiring.
 Advertising the job, searching through resumes, interviewing candidates.
-Each of those has a cost associated with it.
+Each of these has a cost associated with it.
 Hiring costs are not an issue when working with a security vendor.

 Wages, Benefits and Payroll Taxes

-These are all costs associated with employees.
+These are all typical costs associated with employees.
 They will also be costs your organization pays when you hire an in-house team.
 An outside security supplier handles these expenses and you simply pay the rate negotiated in your contract.

 Full-time Employees occasionally need time off and that happens in the form of vacation.
 Simply put, that is an expense you pay with no work in return.